-The Inter-American Court of Human Rights (IACtHR) will hold its 149th Period of Sessions from June 13 to July 1.
+The Inter-American Court of Human Rights (IACtHR) will hold its 159th Regular Session from June 12 to 30.
 During its sessions, the Court holds public hearings in cases and deliberates in private.
-The agenda for the 149th Period of Sessions is not yet available.
+The agenda for the 159th Regular Session is not yet available.

 Human Rights Council

-The UN Human Rights Council will hold its 50th regular session from June 13 to July 8, in person in Geneva, Switzerland.
-Among other activities, the draft programme of work and agenda indicate the Council will select experts to select mandate holders including for the Expert Mechanism on the Right to Development, Special Rapporteur on freedom of religion and belief, Special Rapporteur on the right to education, Special Rapporteur on the situation in the Democratic People’s Republic of Korea, Special Rapporteur on torture, Working Group on Enforced or Involuntary Disappearances, and the Working Group on human rights and transnational corporations and other business enterprises.
+The UN Human Rights Council is holding its 53rd regular session from June 19 to July 14, in person in Geneva, Switzerland.
+Among other activities, the draft programme of work and agenda indicate the Council will appoint experts to special procedures and other mandates, including the Independent Expert on human rights and international solidarity, Special Rapporteur on minority issues, Special Rapporteur on the human rights of migrants, and Special Rapporteur on counter terrorism and human rights.

 The Council will also consider various reports from the Office of the High Commissioner for Human Rights and numerous special procedure mandate holders.
 The documentation for the session is available online, and the public portions of the session will be webcast on UN Web TV.

 UN Human Rights Treaty Bodies

 Various UN treaty bodies will convene this month.
 The full schedule can be viewed on the Office of the High Commissioner for Human Rights’ Teamup Calendar.
 Treaty bodies’ public activities, including constructive dialogues held as part of State party reviews, will be webcast on UN Web TV.